 Arantxa Rus vs. Kamilla Rakhimova: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-In a match slated for Sunday, Kamilla Rakhimova (No. 75 in rankings) will face Arantxa Rus (No. 47) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.
+On Monday, Arantxa Rus (No. 51 in the world) takes on Kamilla Rakhimova (No. 77) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!